Skip to main content

 Why does USCIS need the information requested on Form I-864?

-Consult the official I-864 instructions to obtain comprehensive guidance tailored to your specific immigration case and circumstances.
+Review the official I-864 instructions for guidance specific to your immigration category and circumstances.
+Review the official I-864 instructions for complete guidance specific to your immigration case and circumstances.

-What happens if I submit Form I-864 without signing it?
+What happens if I submit an unsigned Form I-864?

 What supporting documents do I need for I-864?

-A legal guardian is required to provide documentation verifying their appointment as the guardian of your estate.
-This includes a copy of an order from the appointing court or agency that explicitly authorizes the guardian to allocate your income and assets for the support of the sponsored immigrant.
-Additionally, you must submit a copy of your individual federal income tax return, along with W-2 forms for the most recent tax year.
-It is also necessary to present evidence demonstrating income and/or assets sufficient to meet the required poverty guidelines.
+A legal guardian may need to provide documentation confirming their appointment as the guardian of your estate.
+This includes an order from the court or agency that specifically authorizes the guardian to use your income and assets to support the sponsored immigrant.
+Additionally, you may need to submit a copy of your individual federal income tax return, along with W-2 forms for the most recent tax year.
+Evidence demonstrating that your income and/or assets meet the required poverty guidelines is also necessary.

 Do I need to provide a mailing address for I-864?